promregator/promregator/docs/enrichment.md

 By this, you may aggregate the metrics data in your Prometheus server according to your needs, allowing any drilldown you wish, even to the lowest level of a single instance.

+Setting the configuration option `promregator.scraping.labelEnrichment` to `false` permits you to prevent Promregator creating those labels for you.
+Instead you may use the Prometheus' feature "label rewriting" to add your own set of custom labels.
+For details on which meta labels are available for this, refer to [the section "Label Rewriting" in the main documentation page](./documentation.md).

 ## Additional Metrics Measuring the Communication to the Targets

 Promregator also monitors the connectivity to the targets.
 The result of the monitoring also made available to